prk3/jot/README.md

 Changes:
 1. To delay the evaluation of jot.OPERATION references in operation files, rebase_functions can now be a function returning an array.
-1. All operations have access to `meta` io object.
-Meta stores data which does not belong to a document but is a side effect of collaboration over a document.
-Any operation can read meta io object's `in` meta and write `out` meta.
-This way the original api does not change.
+1. All operations have access to `metaRef` object in apply method.
+It stores a reference to metadata, which is information that does not belong to a document, but is rather a side effect of collaboration over a document.
+Any operation can read `meta` property from `metaRef` and override it to update metadata.
+With this approach the original API stays backwards compatible.
+1. A new method - `applyWithMeta` has been added to the base operation.
+It's there only for convenience.
+Under the hood, meta is passed using metaRef object.
 1. Apply methods receive `path` parameter - a JSON pointer to a field that is modified by an operation.
 1. `selection` property on meta holds selections in a document.
 Here is it's structure:
 ```json